IBMIntegration/jam-in-a-box/src/pages/event-streams/Lab3/index.md

 -	Have setup the client machine properly.
 -	Able to access the Event Streams web interface.
 -	Reserve the lab environment.
 If you have not reserved the lab environment yet, then click [here](https://techzone.ibm.com/collection/jam-in-a-box-for-the-integration-automation-cp4i/environments)
--	Go through the audio presentation to get the knowledge about event streams capabilities.
+-	Go through the audio presentation to get the knowledge about EventStreams capabilities.
 Click [here](https://ibm.box.com/s/f23y5sc3vueaz5ycwigtnzeni7a559pr)

 ## 3. Getting started with Lab3 <a name="deploy"></a>